mnaks-1/BioMizuchi/README.md

 # Background

 The advent of next generation sequencing (NGS) has allowed for faster processing times and deeper read coverage.
+This depth inspired the name "Mizuchi", which are Japanese water dragons.
 The BioMizuchi tool can be summarized in a few steps below:
 1. Demultiplexing of FASTQ file
 2. Cleaning and trimming
 3. Alignment to the reference genome